 This report contains information for the period January 1 to December 31, 2018.

 Homes connected to city water may still have an unsealed well located in the basement well room, or in the yard.
 Unsealed wells may allow water below the ground to contaminate the aquifers used for city water.
 A well that is no longer in use may be a threat to health, safety, and the environment.
 Sealing is a process of clearing and filling an unused well with a special material called grout.

 Protecting the Groundwater is Everybody's Business

 Do you currently have a well that you’re not using?
-Again, think about this: Unsealed abandoned wells provide direct pathways for contaminants to quickly enter groundwater.
 Groundwater is the main source of drinking water for most people in the metro area – and protecting it is in the best interest of your community and future generations.

-If you have a well that is not currently in use and has not been sealed, please note that the State of Minnesota requires property owners to obtain a Water Well Maintenance Permit or to have the well sealed.
-If you choose to continue using your well for irrigation, no permit is required.
+The State of Minnesota requires property owners to get a Water Well Maintenance Permit or have the well sealed.
+You may choose to continue using your well for irrigation.